-In the wild, hundreds of billions of fish—along with “nontarget” animals, including sharks, sea turtles, birds, seals, and whales—are caught each year in ocean-ravaging nets or dragged for hours on long-lines for the commercial fishing industry.
+In the wild, billions of fish—along with “nontarget” animals, including sharks, sea turtles, birds, seals, and whales—are caught each year in ocean-ravaging nets or dragged for hours on long-lines for the commercial fishing industry.

 No matter how they’re raised or caught, eating fish supports cruelty to animals.
 Order PETA’s free vegan starter kit for great tips and recipes to help you make the transition to fish-free vegan meals.